alexachmel/Disaster-Response-Pipeline/README.md

 - Trains and tunes a model using GridSearchCV
 - Outputs results on the test set
 - Exports the final model as a pickle file
-3. __Flask Web App__
+3. __Flask Web App__<br>
 - The flask web app including data visualizations using Plotly in the web app.

 ### An explanation of the files
-- ETL Pipeline Preparation.ipynb / ETL Pipeline Preparation.pdf # cleans data and stores in database
+1. ETL Pipeline Preparation.ipynb / ETL Pipeline Preparation.pdf # cleans data and stores in database
-- ML Pipeline Preparation.ipynb / ML Pipeline Preparation.pdf # trains classifier and saves
+2. ML Pipeline Preparation.ipynb / ML Pipeline Preparation.pdf # trains classifier and saves
-- app
+3. app
--- template
+3.1 template
---- master.html  # main page of web app
+3.1.1 master.html  # main page of web app
---- go.html  # classification result page of web app
+3.1.2 go.html  # classification result page of web app
--- run.py  # Flask file that runs app
+3.2 run.py  # Flask file that runs app
-- data
+4. data
--- disaster_categories.csv  # data to process
+4.1 disaster_categories.csv  # data to process
--- disaster_messages.csv  # data to process
+4.2 disaster_messages.csv  # data to process
--- process_data.py
+4.3 process_data.py
--- InsertDatabaseName.db   # database to save clean data to
+4.4 InsertDatabaseName.db   # database to save clean data to
-- models
+5. models
--- train_classifier.py
+5.1 train_classifier.py
--- classifier.pkl  # saved model
+5.2 classifier.pkl  # saved model

 ### How to run the Python scripts and web app